aezlix/aezlix.github.io/_posts/2017-10-09-step-to-library-1.md

 layout:     post
 title:      Coding Objective-C Libraries in github
 date:       2017-10-09
-summary:    This is the first part of the Objective-C Library series
+summary:    This is the first part of the Objective-C Library series.
 categories: jekyll pixyll
 ---